travelmarx/spotifyplaylistpython/README.md

 If you are using Visual Studio Code, you can see the see the running images in the **CONTAINERS** section of the Docker extension.
 You can also see and work with the container in the Docker Desktop application.

-The `-it` flag means runs interactively.
+The `-it` option means runs interactively.
 You can also run detached.
 See `docker run --help`.

 **Step 4.** Check that the running container.